 The Willamette Shore Trolley has been providing scenic trolley rides on

-historic rail line between Lake Oswego and Portland, Oregon since 1987 and is operated by volunteer members of the Oregon Electric Railway Historical Society (a not-for-profit Oregon Corporation.
+It is operated by volunteer members of the Oregon Electric Railway Historical Society (a not-for-profit Oregon Corporation.
 501c3).

 The line was opened for service from Oswego (now Lake Oswego) to Portland on July 4th, 1887 as a narrow gauge steam railroad known as the Portland and Willamette Valley Railroad.